jdon/shakespearean_pokemon/readme.md

 ### Build/Testing/Running
 Ensure you have working rust install.
 If you don't you can install it by following these [instructions](https://www.rust-lang.org/tools/install).

-This API has been built using rust 1.50.0 but is being tested in CI with a minimum rust version of 1.45.0.
+This API has been built using rust stable.

 #### Build
 ```